 Vietnam is a vibrant country of 98 million inhabitants and is the 14th most densely populated country in the world.
 In 2015, 8 million tourists joined them.
 They came to visit the country´s beautiful cities, fantastic nature, and historic buildings.
 If you haven´t already visited this popular, Southeast Asian destination, then it´s time you did.
-This long country, that stretches between the two major cities of Hanoi (in the north) and Ho Chi Minh City (in the south), has many, incredible experiences to offer.
+This long country, which stretches between the two major cities of Hanoi (in the north) and Ho Chi Minh City (in the south), has many, incredible experiences to offer.
 Take part in one of the Asian celebrations, the “Full Moon Party”, which is held in Ha Long Bay in northern Vietnam, and many other places too.
 If the moon isn´t full during your stay, don´t let that stop you from enjoying a couple of nights in this spectacular bay, let your imagination run wild as you gaze at the rocky cliffs that rise majestically from the water, or explore the mysterious Ha Long Bay Caves.